marcinjakuszko/Raspberry/changeuser.md

 - Auto-login function to graphical desktop and terminal without need to provide password (for my new account)
 - Groups and user permissions
-- Stock, out of the box, Rapsbian login, with diferent login name All furhter actions I done on Raspbian Jessie (Nov.
+- Stock, out of the box, Rapsbian login, with diferent login name

+All furhter actions I performed on Raspbian Jessie (Nov.
 2015 image).

 ## Performed steps
 In order to achive goals above described goals, I did: